-The Information Science Doctoral Dissertation Proposal Scholarship is sponsored by Clarivate Analytics (formerly Thomson Reuters), was established in 1981 and is administered by the ASIS&T Information Science Education Committee.
-The award is sponsored by Clarivate Analytics (formerly Thomson Reuters).
+The Doctoral Dissertation Proposal Scholarship is sponsored by Clarivate Analytics (formerly Thomson Reuters).
+It was established in 1981 and is administered by the ASIS&T Education and Professional Advancement Committee.

 1. Nature of the Award

-1.1 The scholarship shall consist of an award of $1,500 (donated by the Institute for Scientific Information).
-Additionally, Clarivate Analytics (formerly Thomson Reuters) shall contribute $500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting, and $250 to ASIS&T Headquarters towards administrative fees.
+1.1 The scholarship shall consist of an award of $1,500.
+Additionally, Clarivate Analytics contributes $500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting, and $250 to ASIS&T Headquarters towards administrative fees.

 2. Purpose of the Award